geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 30. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).

-	**Note:** If any other user account is selected, you must unselect that user account before proceeding.
+	**Note:** Since you are going to run a global command on Alex's account rather than a command associated with his account, you only want Alex's account selected in the list of active users.
+If any other user account is selected, you must unselect that user account before proceeding.
 Examine Allan Deyoung's account, since you just reset his password; uncheck his account if necessary (select the check mark to unselect it).
 Only Alex's account should be selected.

 31. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
 In the menu that appears, select **Edit sign-in status**.